 “In high-lo, being aggressive after the flop is a complete waste of time.”

-Stud poker is any kind of poker game where players are dealt a combination of face-down and face-up cards in multiple betting rounds.
-Five-card stud became popular after the American Civil War and was made famous in the Depression-era Steve McQueen film The Cincinnati Kid.
+Stud poker is any kind of poker game in which players are dealt a combination of face-down and face-up cards in multiple betting rounds.
+Five-card stud became popular after the American Civil War and was made famous in the depression-era Steve McQueen film The Cincinnati Kid.
 Later, seven-card stud became the poker game of choice.
-Texas Hold’em is now more popular, but WSOP bracelets are still awarded for seven-card stud, and there are many online poker tournaments dedicated to this variant.
+Texas Hold’em is now more popular, but WSOP bracelets are still awarded for seven-card stud, with many online poker tournaments dedicated to this variant.

-So where did stud poker get its name from?
-According to poker player James Lewis, the term arose in a saloon somewhere in the backwoods of Ohio, shortly after the Civil War.
-Writing in the LA Times, Lewis said that a group of most likely rough and grizzled war veterans were playing a game of draw poker.
+So where did stud poker get its name?
+According to poker player James Lewis, the term arose in a saloon somewhere in the backwoods of Ohio shortly after the Civil War.
+Writing in the LA Times, Lewis said that a group of rough and grizzled war veterans was playing a game of draw poker.
 One war-weary player had three kings in his hand.
 All his money was on the table already, so he went outside and came back leading a stallion, which he tied to his chair as betting collateral.
-Then he figured that his competitors had probably looked at his cards while he was outside, so he insisted that they all turn their faces face up, discard two and draw another two face down.
-Whether or not he lost the “stud” isn’t known, but it’s a good explanation of the origins of the term.
+Figuring that his competitors had probably looked at his cards while he was outside, he insisted that they all turn their cards face up, discard two and draw another two face down.
+Whether or not he lost the “stud” isn’t known, but it’s a good explanation of the term’s origins!

-One of the more unusual poker game titles is badugi, a limit triple-draw game where each player is dealt four cards and tries to make the best “badugi”.
-This means the lowest unsuited, unpaired hand.
+One of the more unusual poker game titles is badugi, a limit triple-draw game in which each player is dealt four cards and tries to make the best “badugi” – the lowest unsuited, unpaired hand.
 The 2022 WSOP $10,000 Dealers Choice 6-Handed Championship ended in a hand of badugi.
-Adam Friedman beat Phil Hellmuth to take home $248,350 as well as his third straight $10k Dealer’s Choice bracelet.
+Adam Friedman beat Phil Hellmuth to take home $248,350 and his third straight $10k Dealer’s Choice bracelet.

 Play world-class poker online at BetMGM